brlol/RedeskyNew/README.md

 Configurations and scripts for custom builds or Liquid Bounce.
 Fully updated and bypassing.

 .js files are scripts.
 Other files are configurations.
-# Current Version: RedeskyNewV7
+# Current Version: RedeskyNewV8
-RedeskyNewV7 release!
+RedeskyNewV8 release!
 # Changelog
-Updates in V7:
+Updates in V8:
-- New long jump (made by a xd oof tysm), reusable and OP.
-Disable after 100ms.
+- Disabled FastEat because of it flagging, if you prefer using it you can turn it back on.
+- Changed InventoryCleaner to now throw items out without opening your inventory and change the locations of items.
+- Changed Fly to be compatible with slime blocks.
+- Added AutoTool
+- ChestStealer delay is now 0.
+- Added a RedeManager to automatically load my configuration.

 **Example:**
 https://www.youtube.com/watch?v=LCZTUI4X_dc